fpco/applied-haskell/web-services.md

         loop
 ```

-__Question__ This implementation has an inefficiency, what is it?
-How
+__Question__ This implementation uses too many of some resource, what
-can we work around it?
+is it?
+How can we work around it?

 ```haskell
 #!/usr/bin/env stack